-(2) Calculated as of the respective high or low closing sales price divided by the quarter end NAV.
+Calculated as the respective high or low sales price divided by net asset value.
+(2)

-(3) We have adopted an "opt out" DRIP for our common stockholders.
-As a result, if we declare a distribution, then stockholders' cash distributions are automatically reinvested in additional shares of our common stock, unless they specifically opt out of the DRIP so as to receive cash distributions.
+Represents the distribution declared for the specified quarter.
+We have adopted an "opt out" dividend reinvestment plan for our common stockholders.
+(3)As a result, if we declare a distribution, then stockholders' cash distributions are automatically reinvested in additional shares of our common stock, unless they specifically opt out of the dividend reinvestment plan so as to receive cash distributions.
+See "Dividend Reinvestment Plan."
+From April 1, 2012 to April 17, 2012.